dvidelabs/flatcc/README.md

 have a effected very few users.
 Generated header guards could contain invalid symbols if present in the filename, such as hyphens - these are now mapped to underscore.
-It is still possible to create conflicting names, e.g. by having schema files 'foo-bar.fbs' and `foo_bar.fbs', or `foo.fbs` and `Foo.fbs`, but it is not considered to be a practical concern worth handling.
+It is still possible to create conflicting names, e.g. by having schema files like 'foo-bar.fbs' and 'foo_bar.fbs', or 'foo.fbs' and 'Foo.fbs', but it is not considered to be a practical concern worth handling.

 Release 0.6.1 contains primarily bug fixes and numerous contributions from the